bryan-pl/esphome_dietrich/README.md

 # Dietrich MCX PLUS (Remeha) Boiler connectivity using ESP8266 with ESPHOME

 !Warning!
-This will not work from ESPHOME 2025.2.0 as the service of custom components were withdrawed.
+This will not work in ESPHOME 2025.2.0 as the service of custom components were withdrawed.
 Module needs to be rewritten to external component.

 !Forked from kakaki/esphome_dietrich to provide full compatibility with my instance of HA and DeDietrich MCX PLUS.